rthirumurugan2000/CS-235-AI-Assignments/README.md

 # Artificial Intelligence Assignments (CS-235)

-This repository contains all the assignments related to the course CS 231.
+This repository contains all my assignments related to the course CS 231.
+(1801185)

-(Winter semester 2020)

-1801185 CG 2